 They need some gritty food to help with digestion.
 So, coffee grounds in the vermicomposting bin are a great addition to helping earthworms thrive.

-Add coffee grounds to your worm bin, doing so in moderation, being careful not to let it get too acidic.
-However, if that should happen, you can always add some crushed eggshells to moderate soil acidity.
+Add offee grounds to your worm bin, doing so in moderation and being careful not to let it get too acidic.
+However, if that should happen, you can always add some crushed eggshells to moderate the soil’s acidity.

-Moreover, you will also attract earthworms to the soil when the compost is added.
-The earthworms will, in turn, help improve soil structure after they’ve deposited what they have consumed deep into the soil.
+You will also attract earthworms to the soil when the compost is added.
+The earthworms will, in turn, help improve soil structure after they’ve deposited what they’ve consumed deep into the soil.

 7. Use as a Mulch

-Even so, it is best to add the grounds to other organic materials or compost to avoid clumping.
-Used coffee ground mulch can be particularly beneficial to acid-loving plants like azalea, gardenia, rhododendron, and also some root veggies like carrots.
+Composted coffee ground mulch can be particularly beneficial to acid-loving plants like azaleas, gardenias, rhododendrons, and some root veggies like carrots.

 However, avoid using it on plants that do not like acidic soil.